eilvelia/tdl/packages/tdlib-typings/README.md

 ---

-You can get the td_api.tdl from the TDLib repository.
+You can get the td_api.tl from the TDLib repository.
 Also you can use the `download-tl-api-tl.js` script to download it automatically.